Duke Institute Awarded $129 Million Grant in Ongoing Quest for HIV Vaccine

 DURHAM, N.C. – The Duke Human Vaccine Institute (DHVI) will remain at the lead of the nation’s effort to develop an HIV vaccine, receiving a third, seven-year grant from the National Institute of Allergy and Infectious Diseases totaling at least $129 million.

-The initiative, called the Duke Consortia for HIV/AIDS Vaccine Development, or CHAVD, follows two previous seven-year grants HIV vaccine development grants from NIAID that DHVI has led, including awards in 2005 and 2012.
+The initiative, called the Duke Consortia for HIV/AIDS Vaccine Development, or CHAVD, follows two previous seven-year HIV vaccine development grants from NIAID that DHVI has led, including awards in 2005 and 2012.
 Together, the work completed under in these initiatives has laid a scientific foundation for HIV vaccine development.

 The National Institute of Allergy and Infectious Diseases (NIAID), which is part of the National Institutes of Health, has awarded all three major grants.
 Under the terms of the current grant, NIAID could award the initiative an additional $18 million, for a total of $147 million.